Multiply robust estimation for causal survival analysis with treatment noncompliance: Introduction

 ADAPTABLE (\textit{Aspirin Dosing: A Patient-Centric Trial Assessing Benefits and Long-Term Effectiveness}) is an open-label, pragmatic, randomized trial to study the effectivenss of two strategies of aspirin dosing---325 mg versus 81 mg per day---for lowering risk on death and hospitalization among patients with existing cardiovascular diseases (\citealp{jones2021comparative}).
 A total of 15,076 participants were enrolled in study, where 7,540 were randomized to the 81-mg group (low dose) and 7,536 were randomized to the 325-mg group (high dose).
 The primary outcome is a composite of death from any cause and hospitalization for stroke or myocardial infarction, assessed by time to first event.
 Standard intention-to-treat (ITT) analysis suggested no statistically significant difference between the two dosing strategies in reducing patients' risk on death and cardiovascular events (\citealp{jones2021comparative}).

-As a pragmatic trial, the ADAPTABLE study includes a substantial proportion of participants who did not adhere to their assigned aspirin dosage after randomization, which has been speculated as an important factor driving the null results in the ITT analysis.
-We are therefore interested in evaluating the causal effects of aspirin dosing among subgroups of patients according to their treatment compliance status and separating the treatment efficay from the direct effect of treatment assignment.
+{As a pragmatic trial, the ADAPTABLE includes a substantial proportion of participants who did not adhere to their assigned aspirin dosage after randomization.} We are interested in evaluating the causal effects of aspirin dosing assignment among subgroups of patients according to their treatment compliance status and separating the treatment efficay from the direct effect of treatment assignment.
 We consider the principal stratification framework (\citealp{FrangakisRubin02}) to subset patients into subgroups, including always high-dose takers who would stick to the 325-mg aspirin dosage regardless of their assignment, always low-dose takers who would stick to low-dose regardless of their assignment, and compliers who would comply with their assignment.
-The causal effect within each subgroup is referred to as the principal causal effect, which is a meaningful measure that can offer insights into whether one specific aspirin dosage actually benefits patients in each subgroup.
+The causal effect within each subgroup is referred to as the principal causal effect, which is a meaningful measure that can offer insights into whether one specific aspirin dosage benefits patients in each subgroup. { In the noncompliance literature, the \textit{exclusion restriction} (ER) is frequently used to identify the principal causal effect, which rules out any direct effect of treatment assignment on the outcome other than through the treatment actually received (\citealp{Hirano00,ding2017principal,jiang2020multiply}).
+However, the ER assumption may be questionable in open-label studies such as ADAPTABLE \citep{liu2024principal}.
+In pragmatic trials such as ADAPTABLE, many participants had comorbidities, and their healthcare providers---aware of the assigned aspirin dosage---may have adjusted monitoring intensity or care plans based on perceived risk associated with assignment.
+Such uncontrolled, and often unmeasured factors in pragmatic, routine healthcare settings may have introduced direct effects of treatment assignment on patient outcomes.}